microsoft/GraphView/DeveloperGuide.md

 sorted result: []
 ```
-- **Step 2**: Compare their longest paths, find the "global longest path" (if not only one, choose one arbitrarily):
+- **Step 2**: Compare their results got from step 1, find the max one as the "global longest path" (if not only one, choose one arbitrarily):
 ``` plain
 g          e +--------> f
            ^